gudhillon/webIO/README.md

 # License

+This Project is distributed under the [MIT License](https://mit-license.org/).
 Copyright for portions of project webIO are held by [Victor Zhou, 2019] as part of project [example-.io-game](https://github.com/vzhou842/example-.io-game).
 All other copyright for project webIO are held by [Gurpreet Dhillon, 2021].
 See [LICENSE](https://github.com/gudhillon/webIO/blob/main/LICENSE) for more information.